AudioCodes Bot API

 Create a bot connection for WebSocket mode bots

 Create a bot connection using AudioCodes WebSocket-based (text and voice) API.
-For more details, see WebSocket mode API
+For more details, see WebSocket mode API.

 1. In the navigation menu pane, select Bot connections, and then click Add new voice bot connection or Add new assist bot connection; the following appears: